Updated: Jan 26

 Never has Nietzsche’s “what does not kill me makes me stronger” been truer than it is today, and truer still when describing the metamorphosis from dream-child to successful business enterprise.

-While surviving the D&B® gauntlet to creditworthiness does not need to be a life and death challenge, truth be told, some will not survive.
+While surviving the D&B gauntlet to creditworthiness does not need to be a life and death challenge, truth be told, some will not survive.
 And not because their entrepreneurial spirit wasn’t strong enough or their independent idea bright enough, but simply because they do not have the right mentor to guide them through the obstacles.
-Just as every person who ever parented a child was not cut out of the June and Ward Cleaver bolt of fabric, not all business credit advisers will responsibly point their protege on the right path to success.
+Just as every person who ever parented a child was not cut out of the same June and Ward Cleaver bolt of fabric, not all business credit advisers will responsibly point their clients on the right path to success.

 A mentor who recommends shortcuts or questionable actions to get their subject to the finish line instead of properly training and preparing them for the future does not have their client’s best interest at heart.
+When it seems that D&B has placed obstacles into your path, you should understand that the obstacles are there for a reason.
+And while D&B doesn’t always grow their processes as up-to-the minute as the global business environment requires, their insight into the deep, dark truth of business creditworthiness is uncanny.